-The Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2017.
+The Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2018.
 The Group intends to adopt these standards and interpretations, if applicable, when they become effective.

-••••••• Reference and Title Summary Application Date of Standard Impact on Transcendence Technologies Limited Financial Statements AASB 9 - AASB 9 (December 2014) is a new Principal standard Annual reporting When this standard is first Financial which replaces AASB 139.
-This new Principal version periods adopted from 1 January 2018, Instruments supersedes AASB 9 issued in December 2009 (as amended) and AASB 9 (issued in December 2010) and commencing on or after 1 January there will be no impact on transactions and balances includes a model for classification and measurement, a 2018. recognised in the financial simple, forward-looking 'expected loss' impairment model 2018. statements. and a substantially-reformed approach to hedge statements. accounting.
-AASB 9 is effect for annual periods beginning on or after 1 January 2018.
+Reference Application Date Impact on Transcendence Technologies Limited Financial and Title Summary of Standard Statements AASB 9 - Financial Instruments AASB 9 (December 2014) is a new Principal standard which replaces AASB 139.
+This new Principal version supersedes AASB 9 issued in December 2009 (as amended) and AASB 9 (issued in December 2010) and includes a model for classification and measurement, a simple, forward-looking 'expected loss' impairment model and a substantially-reformed approach to hedge accounting.
+AASB 9 is effect for annual periods beginning on or after 1 Annual reporting periods commencing on or after 1 January 2018.
+When this standard is first adopted from 1 July 2018, there will be no impact on transactions and balances recognised in the financial statements.
+January 2018.
 However, the Standard is available for early application.
-AASB 15 - An entity will recognise revenue to depict the transfer of Annual reporting When this standard is first Revenue from promised goods or services to customers in an amount periods adopted from 1 January 2018, Contracts that reflects the consideration to which the entity expects commencing on or this standard will not with to be entitled in exchanged for those goods or services. after 1 January significantly impact Customers This means that revenue will be recognised when control 2018. transactions and balances of foods or services is transferred, rather than on transfer of risks and rewards as is current the case under IAS 18 recognised in the financial statements.
-Revenue. statements.
-AASB 16 AASB 16 eliminates the operating and finance lease Annual reporting When this standard is first (issued classifications for lessees current accounted for under periods adopted from 1 January 2019, February AASB 117 Leases.
-It instead requires an entity to bring commencing on or there will be minimal impact 2016) Leases most leases onto its balance sheet in a similar way to how after 1 January on transactions and balances existing finance leases are treated under AASB 117.
-An 2019. recognised in the financial tntity will be required to recognise a lease liability and a statements. right of use asset in its balance sheet for most leases.
-There are some optional exemptions for leases with a period of 12 months or less and for low value leases.
+AASB 15 - Revenue from Contracts with Customers An entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchanged for those goods or services.
+This means that revenue will be recognised when control of foods or services is transferred, rather than on transfer of risks and rewards as is current the case under IAS 18 Revenue.
+Annual reporting periods commencing on or after 1 January 2018.
+When this standard is first adopted from 1 July 2018, this standard will not significantly impact transactions and balances recognised in the financial statements.
+AASB 16 (issued February 2016) Leases AASB 16 eliminates the operating and finance lease classifications for lessees current accounted for under AASB 117 Leases.
+It instead requires an entity to bring most leases onto its balance sheet in a similar way to how existing finance leases are treated under AASB 117.
+An tntity will be required to recognise a lease liability and a right of use asset in its balance sheet for most leases.
+There are some optional exemptions for leases with a Annual reporting periods commencing on or after 1 January 2019.
+When this standard is first adopted from 1 July 2019, there will be minimal impact on transactions and balances recognised in the financial statements. period of 12 months or less and for low value leases.
 Lessor accounting remains largely unchanged from AASB 117.